dataning/tensorflow-exercise/readme.md

 Under construction........................

+ I start to study tensorflow, because it provides many great examples about deep learning.
+I'm also using google cloud and as I learn something useful, I will summarize it on this repository.

+ (Writing is great for learning!!!!!)

+ Currently, it only has tensorflow installation scripts on linux boxes.

  This repository will consist of simple codes which can be useful for prototyping idea and deploying on the cloud.

 ## Directory Layout